Bigelow Tea Company

-The Bigelow Tea Company (formerly R.C.
-Bigelow, Inc.) is an American manufacturer of dried teas based in Fairfield, Connecticut.
+R.C.
+Bigelow, Inc. (also known as the Bigelow Tea Company) is an American manufacturer of dried teas based in Fairfield, Connecticut.
 It was founded by Ruth C. Bigelow in 1945, based on a recipe she marketed as "Constant Comment" tea.
-The company markets over 50 varieties of tea, including black, green, and herbal, all of which are blended in Fairfield.
+The company markets over 50 varieties of tea, including black, green and herbal, all of which are blended in Fairfield.
 The company has other plants in Boise, Idaho, and Louisville, Kentucky.
-Their Charleston Tea Garden in South Carolina is the only tea garden in America, but does not produce the "Bigelow Tea Company" teas.
+Their Charleston Tea Garden in South Carolina is the only tea garden in America, but it does not produce the company's teas.
 Still a 100% family-owned business, Bigelow employs 350 people and had annual sales in 2020 of approximately US$188.9 million.

 Constant Comment

-Constant Comment remains today one of Bigelow Inc.'s most popular products.
+Constant Comment remains today one of Bigelow's most popular products.
 It is a black tea flavored with orange rinds and sweet spices.
 The recipe was developed by interior designer Ruth Bigelow in 1945, from an old colonial tea recipe for making orange and spice flavored tea in stone containers.